 Almost always, this is the stage when both of you feel like a perfect match.
 You may even decide to get engaged or get married.
 This happy stage is also the stage of attachment when both of you truly feel connected to each other and love each other intensely.
 [Read: How to get him to propose by reading his mind]

-Stage #7 The stage of doubts.
-It’s been several years since both of you have been in a relationship with each other.
+It’s been a year, or several years, since both of you have been in a relationship with each other.
 And somewhere along the way, doubts start to creep in.
-The intensity of the doubts depend on how happy both of you are in the relationship.
+The intensity of the doubts depends on how happy both of you are in the relationship with each other.

 You start to think of your past relationships, your exes, and other prospective partners.
 You tie your happiness in life with your relationship.
 If you’re unhappy, you blame it on the relationship.